Canada 150 Community Infrastructure Program (CIP 150)

 Where can I find more information on CIP 150?

-For more information on CIP 150, or for help completing and submitting an application, contact your regional CanNor office.
+For more information on CIP 150, contact your regional CanNor office.

 More information on the program can also be found at the following links: